Rinne, other NHL veterans hope for final shot at Stanley Cup

 That remains on the list with the season suspended because of the coronavirus pandemic amid concerns that next season will be affected, too.
 Rinne, a three-time All-Star and former Vezina Trophy winner, keeps dreaming about winning his first Cup.

 With each passing day, the end of Rinne's career draws closer.
-The 38-year-old Finn already has lost his starting job in Nashville to young understudy Juuse Saros.
+The Finn, who turns 38 in November, already has lost his starting job in Nashville to young understudy Juuse Saros.

 At least Rinne is under contract for another season.
 Veterans like Patrick Marleau, Joe Thornton, Jason Spezza, Mikko Koivu, Ryan Miller and Craig Anderson all are in the final year of their contracts and all 37 or older with a chance at their first Stanley Cup slipping away.

-Note: This story has been updated to correct ages for Rinne, Anderson.